Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Simulations and Evaluation

 it must produce (output) an object of the form

 In other words, the transducer \begin{itemize} \item consumes~$b$ (they are given by the environment when constructing the result) and~$d$ (they may be produced internally by the input),

-\item produces~$e$ (as part of the output) and~$a$ (to be used internally by feeding them to the input). \end{itemize} Graphically, it can suggestively represented as
+\item produces~$e$ (as part of the output) and~$a$ (to be used internally by feeding them to the input). \end{itemize} Graphically, the transducer ``plugs into'' the input, producing the output:

-A very simple kind of transducer works as follows: \begin{enumerate} \item when given some~$b_0$, \item it produces an~$a_0$ and feeds it to it argument, \item it receives a~$d_0$ from its argument, \item and produces an~$e_0$ for its result. \item It starts again at step (1) possibly in a different internal state. \end{enumerate} This intuition is captured by the following definition. \begin{defi} Let~$w_1=⟨A_1,D_1,n_1⟩$ and~$w_2=⟨A_2,D_2,n_2⟩$ be indexed containers over~$I_1$ and~$I_2$ and let~$R:\Pow(I_1 \times I_2)$ be a relation between states.
-We say that~$R$ is a \emph{linear simulation} from~$w_1$ to~$w_2$ if it comes with a proof:
+A very simple kind of transducer works as follows: \begin{enumerate} \item when given some~$b_0$, \item it produces an~$a_0$ and feeds it to its argument, \item it receives a~$d_0$ from its argument, \item and produces an~$e_0$ for its result. \item It starts again at step (1) possibly in a different internal state. \end{enumerate} The resulting interface is of the form